 A few things industry insiders are saying privately that aren’t in the public conversation:

 2. The synthetic alternative.
 As wool carpet becomes more expensive relative to synthetic carpet (and as synthetic improves in quality), consumer preferences shift.
 Some industry actors privately think the wool category is in slow structural decline regardless of supplier dynamics.
-The Mohawk–Bremworth situation is shaping how that decline gets managed, not whether it happens.
+The Mohawk–Bremworth situation is shaping how that decline is managed, not whether it happens.

 3. The retailer leverage problem.
 NZ retail flooring is highly concentrated — three chains dominate.
-With fewer manufacturers and fewer retailers, the system has less natural competition than it appears.
+With fewer independent manufacturers and fewer independent retailers, the system has less natural competition than it appears.
 The Commerce Commission can address supplier-side consolidation but has limited tools for the broader concentration.

 4. The installer organisation question.
 Installers as a class have minimal collective voice in this conversation.
 FloorNZ represents installers but is structurally aligned with retailers and suppliers too — making it harder to advocate purely for installer interests in industry restructuring.
 This is a long-running dynamic that the current situation makes more visible.